cairis-platform/cairis/install.md

 All the information entered into CAIRIS is stored in a single MySQL database, but all or part of a complete CAIRIS model can be imported and exported in XML.
 CAIRIS comes with a several sample models; these can be found in `$CAIRIS_DIR/examples`.
 This can be imported by clicking on the File/Import/Model menu, and selecting the model file to be imported.

-Model files can also be imported from the command line by using the `cimport.py` script in the source code directory.
+Model files can also be imported from the command line by using the `cimport.py` script in `$CAIRIS_DIR/bin`.

 {% highlight bash %}
-$ python cimport.py --type all --overwrite 1 --image_dir examples/exemplars/NeuroGrid examples/exemplars/NeuroGrid/NeuroGrid.xml
+$ python cimport.py --type all --overwrite 1 --image_dir ../../examples/exemplars/NeuroGrid examples/exemplars/NeuroGrid/NeuroGrid.xml
 {% endhighlight %}

 The type `all` refers to a complete model file.
 Individual parts of models can also be imported.
 These might include models of individual personas, goal models, or risk analysis data.
 Use the --help option to get a detailed list of importable model types.